crispab/signup/README.md

 limitations under the License.

-Setting up a development environment
+Alternative 1: Setting up a development environment using Vagrant
 ----------------------------------
 In the SignUp development environment Vagrant is used to create a local deployment environment in a virtual machine (VirtualBox) with a Java run-time, Play Framework (including Scala) and a PostgreSQL database pre-installed.